Thrombocytopenia and ITP

 Your doctor may do a physical exam to check you for bleeding and feel if your spleen seems big.
 Some tests check for low platelet levels:

 CBC (complete blood count).
-This measures the amount of your red and white blood cells and platelets.
+This measures the number of your red and white blood cells and platelets.

 Blood smear.
 This shows how your platelets look under a microscope.